ITV/scala-pact/README.md

 To get started with SBT:

-Add the following line to you `build.sbt` file to setup the test framework:
+Add the following lines to your `build.sbt` file to setup the test framework:
 ```scala

 import com.itv.scalapact.plugin._